Koka/css-paged-media-tutorial/docs/source/blog/2016-10-06/integrating-mathjax.rst

 So here is the blueprint for generating PDF documents with arbitrary CSS Paged Media renderers:

-- you need to iterate over all formulas of your source document and extract each formula into
-  a dedicated input HTML file.
-Here is an example document (taken from the MathJAX tests directory)
+- you need to iterate over all formulas of your source document and extract each formula into  a dedicated input HTML file.
+Here is an example document (taken from the MathJAX tests directory, we assume that MathJAX is installed locally).

 .. literalinclude :: in.html
    :language:  html